 Office ergonomics: Your how-to guide

-Keep key objects — such as your telephone, stapler or printed materials — close to your body to prevent excessive stretching.
+Keep key objects — such as your telephone, stapler or printed materials — close to your body to minimize reaching.
 Stand up to reach anything that can't be comfortably reached while sitting.

-If you frequently talk on the phone and type or write at the same time, use a headset rather than cradling the phone between your head and neck.
-Experiment with various styles until you find the headset that works best for you.
+If you frequently talk on the phone and type or write at the same time, place your phone on speaker or use a headset rather than cradling the phone between your head and neck.

-If your chair is too high for you to rest your feet flat on the floor, consider using a footrest.
-Various types of footrests are available — or get creative and make your own.
-Try a small stool or a stack of sturdy books.
+If your chair is too high for you to rest your feet flat on the floor — or the height of your desk requires you to raise the height of your chair — use a footrest.
+If a footrest is not available, try using a small stool or a stack of sturdy books instead.

-Place the monitor directly in front of you, about an arm's length — generally 18 to 28 inches (46 to 71 centimeters) — away.
-The top of the screen should be slightly below eye level.
-If glare from fluorescent lighting or sunlight is a problem, turn off some or all of the overhead lights or close the window shades.
+Place the monitor directly in front of you, about an arm's length away.
+The top of the screen should be at or slightly below eye level.
+The monitor should be directly behind your keyboard.
+If you wear bifocals, lower the monitor an additional 1 to 2 inches for more comfortable viewing.
 Place your monitor so that the brightest light source is to the side.